A Guide to Craft Breweries in Philadelphia

 Chestnut Hill Brewing Company

-Husband and wife owners Nick and Lindsey founded Chestnut Hill Brewing Company in 2016 with a shared passion for craft beer that pairs well with wood-fired pizza.
-Located in Philadelphia’s Garden District, this small neighborhood brewing operation features anywhere from eight to ten beer options that are brewed on-site with a five barrel system, available to enjoy on-site or to-go in four packs, crowlers or growlers.
+Husband and wife owners, Nick and Lindsey founded Chestnut Hill Brewing Company in 2016 with a shared passion for craft beer that pairs well with wood-fired pizza.
+Located in Philadelphia’s Garden District, this small neighborhood brewing operation features anywhere from eight to ten beer options that are brewed on-site with a five-barrel system, available to enjoy on-site or to-go in four packs, crowlers or growlers.

-• Taproom Experience: Small-batch beer, wood-fired Neapolitan pizza, and vegan-friendly pub fare is the name of the game at this intimate taproom with indoor and outdoor seating that is connected to the Market at the Fareway public market (think: mini-Reading Terminal Market).
+Taproom Experience: Small-batch beer, wood-fired Neapolitan pizza, and vegan-friendly pub fare is the name of the game at this intimate taproom with indoor and outdoor seating that is connected to the Market at the Fareway public market (think: mini-Reading Terminal Market).

 Philadelphia Brewing Company

 This Kensington landmark has been churning out easy-drinking craft brews since 2007 out of the old Weisbrod and Hess Oriental Brewing Company building.
 No frills here – look for the white Kenzinger truck and there’s probably something going on in the courtyard (live music, food festival, dog show).
-Philadelphia Brewing Company has been featured in movies like Creed and their flagship beer, Kenzinger, got its own TV commercial in 2011.

-• Taproom Experience: The warehouse-style brick building is reminiscent of an old-school brewery, like a smaller version of Yuengling’s Pottsville facility.
+Taproom Experience: The warehouse-style brick building is reminiscent of an old-school brewery, like a smaller version of Yuengling’s Pottsville facility.
 Live music is a point of pride on their outdoor loading dock, including fun jazz bands on Friday nights.
 Grab cans of “Harvest From the Hood,” their seasonal wet-hopped ale made with urban hops from around the city.

 Mainstay Independent

-• Taproom Experience: Fun and games reside inside Craft Hall, including Skee-Ball, foosball, shuffleboard, Nintendo, and a wide selection of board games.
+Taproom Experience: Fun and games reside inside Craft Hall, including Skee-Ball, foosball, shuffleboard, Nintendo, and a wide selection of board games.
 Think of it like a Chuck E. Cheese for adults except with the smell of smoked meats coming off a 700-pound smoker tickling your senses instead of day-old pizza.

 Fermentery Form

-• Taproom Experience: The overall feel is more speakeasy than brewery.
+Taproom Experience: The overall feel is more speakeasy than brewery.
 Urban farmhouse vibes, with plenty of odes to Belgium like church pews, crooked staves, and green bottles.
 The star of the show is a towering pyramid of wooden casks filled with beers in various stages of the aging process.
 That solera brewing method, or fractional blending, guides all recipes.

 Cartesian Brewing